How Long Does Razor Burn Last? Causes and Treatment

 Avoid activities that will irritate the skin, such as sun exposure and tanning beds.

 If razor burn is severe or does not improve with home treatment, you should see a doctor.
 A doctor can prescribe a stronger topical steroid or an oral antihistamine to help relieve the symptoms.
-In rare cases, razor burn can lead to skin infections.
+In rare cases, razor burns can lead to skin infections.

 If you experience any signs of infection, such as pus or redness, you should see a doctor.